-This easy Keto “Potato” Salad with Smoked Sausage is low carb / keto, gluten free, grain free, and paleo friendly.
-It’s a crowd pleaser making it perfect for cookouts!
+This Keto “Potato” Salad with Smoked Sausage is low carb, gluten-free, grain-free, & paleo-friendly.
+It’s a crowd-pleaser making it perfect for cookouts!

 Summer cookout season is upon us and this Keto “Potato” Salad with Smoked Sausage has become one of my go-to recipes.
 Seriously, between this cauliflower potato salad and this Charred Cabbage Salad all you’ll have to do is throw a few shrimp on the barbie and you’ll be ready for any BBQ, picnic, or potluck the summer months throw your way.

 Potato salad has always been one of my favorite side dishes.
 Lauren’s grandmother makes the best potato salad and this base recipe is based on hers.
-Specifically, the mayonnaise to mustard ratio along with the addition of the hard boiled eggs, pickles, and paprika.
+Specifically, the mayonnaise to mustard ratio along with the addition of the hard-boiled eggs, pickles, and paprika.

 We’ve just spiced things up a bit with peppers and onions, hearty smoked sausage, and grainy mustard.
 You can also use Dijon or yellow mustard if that’s what you have on hand!